AnshuOishik/RGCOK/README.txt

 The MtK-mer algorithm used the randomization method to determine the ideal k-mer length.
 RGCOK uses the ideal k-mer length discovered using MtK-mer to compress the particular sequence.

 # Compilation Command:
-> javac Main.java
+> javac -d *.java

 # Execution Command:
-> java -Xms10240m Main chr.fa 8
+> java -Xms10240m mtkmer.Main chr.fa 8

 Notice:
 # Kindly test the k-mer length in sizes 9 through 21